If there's one thing New York City does better than most other US destinations, it's overloading the senses.

 When it's time to eat, you won’t go wrong with Salt House, a charming gastropub located in a historical building built in 1751.
 Eat chowder by the fire in the tavern, steak frites in the upstairs library or oysters on the half shell al fresco on the stone patio.

 How to get to New Hope from New York City: From Port Authority, take a direct bus to New Hope.
 The trip takes about 2 hours.
 By car, take I-78 West and US-202 South.
 Travel time by car is 1 hour and 30 mins.

 6. Experience NYC's surf scene at the Rockaways, Queens

 For a hip surf scene that is reachable by subway, grab your swimsuit and catch the A train to the Rockaways.
 Technically still in New York City (it’s in Queens), at Rockaway Beach, you’ll feel like you’re in a seaside town, but without the unbearable traffic.

 Before you go, reserve your umbrella and beach lounge chair through Lido Beach Butlers at Jacob Riis Beach, and arrive to find everything set up for maximum relaxation.
 For a unique experience in the summer, book a tent at Camp Rockaway, a seasonal “glampground” located mere steps from the ocean, where the sounds of the surf will lull you to sleep.

 The Riis Park Beach Bazaar concession stands have updated seaside fare including a weekly lobster boil at Rockaway Clam Bar.
 Grab a picnic table on the boardwalk, crack open a beer and groove to the live music playing most summer nights.

-How to get to the Rockaways: Take the NYC ferry directly to Jacob Riis Beach or the A train to a shuttle bus.
+How to get to the Rockaways from New York City: Take the NYC ferry directly to Jacob Riis Beach or the A train to a shuttle bus.
 The trip takes about 45 minutes.